tharsheblows/comment-images/README.txt

 8. The updated 'All Posts' view showing when a post's comments contain comment images

 == Changelog ==

+= 1.13.1 =
+* Added Portuguese translations (props Celso Azevedo)
+* Fixed a problem that was making it impossible to translate two strings in the plugin
+* Updated to `comment-images.mo` file
+* Tested WordPress 3.8 compatibility

 = 1.13.0 =
 * Moving the screenshots to the assets directory to make the core plugin smaller